Advantages and disadvantages of email marketing

 Organisations are required to comply with various data protection legislation, including the Privacy and Electronic Communications Regulations (PECR) and the UK General Data Protection Regulations (UK GDPR).
 Enforcement action may be taken against any organisations that do not comply with their obligations under PECR and GDPR and substantial fines may be issued and contractual liability may arise.

 Advantages of email marketing

 The benefits of email marketing include:

-- Scalable – email marketing can be used to reach large audiences or smaller targeted lists.
+Email marketing can be used to reach large audiences or smaller targeted lists.

-- Measurable – it’s easy to attribute value to a campaign by using web analytics software.
-You can easily test different copy, subject lines and design and see which is most effective.
+You can evaluate the success of a campaign by tracking bounced emails, open rates, and click-through-rates.
+You can easily test different copy, subject lines and designs to see which is most effective.
 This allows you to optimise future campaigns.

 Disadvantages of email marketing